DAXGRID/tile-watcher/README.md

-Tile watcher
+## Tile watcher

-Creates vector-tiles when a `geojson` file changes.
+Creates vector-tiles when a `geojson` file changes and send refresh signal to tileserver.